First Time User? Enroll now.

 Home > Health Library > Strep Throat

 Strep throat is a bacterial infection in the throat and the tonsils.
-The throat gets irritated and inflamed, causing a sudden, severe sore throat.
+The throat and tonsils get irritated, inflamed, and painful, causing a sudden, severe sore throat.

 The most common symptoms of strep throat are: